 - 2 cups all-purpose flour (plus extra flour for dusting)

 Steam the potatoes in a large soup pot with a steamer insert, or steam basket, for 30 to 40 minutes or until they can be pierced with a knife.

 Pass the cooked potatoes through a food mill or potato ricer.
-We do it this way rather than mashing them by hand because it's really important to achieve a smooth, uniform texture.
-And whatever you do, don't put the potatoes in a food processor as this will make them too gummy.
+This method is preferable to mashing them by hand as it achieves a smooth, uniform texture.
+Avoid putting the potatoes in a food processor as this will make them too gummy.

-Turn out the cooked potato mixture onto a lightly floured surface, and add about half of the flour.
+Turn out the cooked potato mixture onto a lightly floured surface, and add about half the flour.
 Knead until you have a sticky mass and keep adding flour a little at a time until the dough is smooth.
-You won't necessarily use the whole amount of flour.
+You won't necessarily use all the flour.

 Cut the dough into smaller sections, and roll each piece into a long cylinder about ½ of an inch in diameter.
 Then cut each cylinder into individual pieces about ¾ of an inch in length.

 Fill a large pot with water and generously salt the water with a good handful of Kosher salt.
-The water should taste like seawater.
-Bring the water to a boil.
+Bring to a boil.

 Meanwhile, shape the gnocchi by pressing each piece between your thumb and the tines of a fork, using a slight rolling motion.
 One side of the gnocchi should have the imprint of the fork and the other side a small indentation from your thumb.

 When the water comes to a boil, drop the gnocchi into the water.
 In about two minutes, the gnocchi will float to the surface of the water.
 Let them cook about fifteen seconds more and then skim them out with a slotted spoon.